 This is a pretty vague question.
 What would you say, as a business owner, to someone asking “how expensive is it to run a business?”
 Or what would you say to someone that says “how expensive is it to buy a house?”
 The answers to these questions can vary greatly and when you’re looking for accurate information, one can get lost in the weeds pretty easily.
 For this blog post, we’re going to speak generally because every commercial heating system and commercial space is different.
-However, there are a few things in common with all of them that either cause the price of commercial HVAC in Huntington, IN to rise or fall.
+However, there are a few things in common with all of them that either cause the price of

 That probably sounds like a tall task, right?
 Who determines what the “right” temperature is in your home?
 This is usually where your friends or family would all give their input on how they set their thermostat, and it would lead to a never-ending conversation about the “right” temperature for the perfect home.
 However, there’s a little bit of truth in this scenario that we would like to explore–mainly the fact that some temperatures are more efficient than others.